Red Beans and Rice with Andouille Sausage is an easy one pot meal perfect for busy weeknights!

 Add rice

 Finally, add rice to the pot and stir well.
 Place the lid back on the pot and allow the rice to cook for 15 minutes.
-Stir and serve immediately.
+Stir and serve immediately. *Optional-you can garnish with some chopped green onions.

 What to Serve with Red Beans and Rice

-This really is a complete meal all on its own.
+We usually spoon some into bowls and serve all on its own.
 However, if you want to serve this with something, it pairs wonderfully with cornbread.
 One of my favorite gluten free cornbread recipes are these Sweet Potato Cheddar Cornbread Muffins.
 They are the perfect blend of sweet and savory.

 I also love this Cheesy Cornbread.
 It is a great all purpose side dish that pairs well with all your favorite soup and chili recipes!
 Some other ideas include: